peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

     public sealed class CharacterReader :
         PeterO.Text.ICharacterInput

-A general-purpose character input for reading text from byte streams and text strings.
-When reading byte streams, this class supports the UTF-8 character encoding by default, but can be configured to support UTF-16 and UTF-32 as well.
+A general-purpose character input for reading text from byte streams and ext strings.
+When reading byte streams, this class supports the UTF-8 haracter encoding by default, but can be configured to support UTF-16 and TF-32 as well.

 ### CharacterReader Constructor